Analog-Digital Quantum Computing with Quantum Annealing Processors

 Simulating the dynamics of quantum systems, which are inherently analog, is one of the most promising applications of today's quantum computers~\cite{barends_digitized_2016, zhang_observation_2017, scholl_quantum_2021, ebadi_quantum_2021, king_quantum_2023, kim_evidence_2023, shaw_benchmarking_2024, miessen_benchmarking_2024, king_beyondclassical_2025, AndersenThermalization2025a, manovitz_quantum_2025, haghshenas_digital_2025, lunkin_evidence_2026}.
-Among different quantum computing modalities, superconducting quantum annealing (QA) processors~\cite{harris_experimental_2010,johnson_quantum_2011} have the advantage of large scale and complex connectivity as well as readily-tunable analog quantum evolution.
+Among quantum computing modalities, superconducting quantum annealing (QA) processors~\cite{harris_experimental_2010,johnson_quantum_2011} have the advantage of large scale, complex connectivity and readily tunable analog quantum evolution.
 These capabilities are made possible via highly multiplexed control, which comes at the cost of flexibility compared to today's small-scale gate-based systems.
-Recent studies have demonstrated the utility of analog Hamiltonian evolution within gate-based systems~\cite{shaw_benchmarking_2024, AndersenThermalization2025a, lunkin_evidence_2026}; this paradigm avoids the overhead and inaccuracy associated with simulations that Trotterize analog evolution into a set of discrete gates~\cite{barends_digitized_2016, kim_evidence_2023, miessen_benchmarking_2024}.
+Recent studies have demonstrated the utility of analog Hamiltonian evolution within gate-based systems~\cite{shaw_benchmarking_2024, AndersenThermalization2025a, lunkin_evidence_2026}; this paradigm avoids the overhead and inaccuracy associated with Trotterizing analog evolution into a set of discrete gates~\cite{barends_digitized_2016, kim_evidence_2023, miessen_benchmarking_2024}.
 Here we address the converse question: Can the flexibility of gate-based state preparation and measurement be realized within an annealing-based system?

 To answer this question, we implement an analog evolution under a programmable time-independent, many-body Hamiltonian bracketed by two additional layers comprising individually-programmable, single-qubit rotations.
 Equivalently, we use a layer of single-qubit gates to initialize the system in a chosen state, greatly expanding the state space accessible on quantum annealing processors and enabling the study of coherent excited-state evolution.
 The second layer of single-qubit gates can rotate the measurement basis to any arbitrary basis, which in principle is sufficient for full tomographic reconstruction of the final quantum state.